Martha Jackson Jarvis

 Martha Jackson Jarvis (born 1952) is an American artist known for her mixed-media installations that explore aspects of African, African American, and Native American spirituality, ecological concerns, and the role of women in preserving indigenous cultures.
-Her installations are composed using a variety of natural materials including terracotta, sand, copper, recycled stone, glass, wood and coal.
+Her installations are composed using a variety of natural materials including terracotta, sand, copper, recycled stone, glass, wood, and coal.
 Her sculptures and installations are often site-specific, designed to interact with their surroundings and create a sense of place.
 Her works often focus on the history and culture of African Americans in the southern United States.
-In her exhibition at the Corcoran, Jarvis featured over 100 big collard green leaves, numerous carp and an live Potomac catfish.
+In her exhibition at the Corcoran, Jarvis featured over 100 big collard green leaves, numerous carp, and a live Potomac catfish.
+Among other awards, Jackson Jarvis has received a National Endowment for the Arts Fellowship and has been inducted into the Washington DC Hall of Fame.

+Early life and education

+Martha Jackson Jarvis was born in 1952 in Lynchburg, Virginia, and engaged with the arts from an early age.
+During her early childhood in the 1950s and 1960s, Jackson Jarvis lived in Virginia, an experience she describes as "very segregated".
+Jackson Jarvis credits her interest in art to a childhood experience of accompanying her grandmother to a local spring to gather white clay and later making dolls and other objects with the material.
+The family moved to Philadelphia when Jackson Jarvis was thirteen.